Classics Admissions Test

 - You are not allowed to take dictionaries, grammar books or notes into the test.

 - If you are not used to translating without aids, then you should practise, and try to learn vocabulary, before sitting the test.

 You can find some specimen tests with answers here.

 You may need to take other admissions tests as well, depending on which course you are applying for.

-Check the History, English, Modern Languages and Oriental Languages pages to find out more about these tests.
+Check the History, English, and Modern Languages pages to find out more about these tests.